audunmb/Nordskogen/mechanics-summary.md

 similar to Band of Blades with overarching decisions for the people your heroes represent.

 Probably add playbooks for each council member similar to Band of Blades as well as some mechanics from Legacy.

+# Travel
+Most of the forest is dangerous.

+Roll Action to travel. its a group action.

+the territory is position for travel. is it controlled, risky or desperate. it depends on who, if anyone, controls the territory, their faction status with you, as well the nature itself with animals, obstacles and hazards.

+on 1 yo 3 you will run into trouble on the way, which has to be settled trough play  this basically starts a score on 4 and 5 there are consequences. on 6 you succeed in traceling to your destination. crit gives you a bonus.